 Packages

 Peers packages are how the app loads extensible behavior: tables and tools (and related metadata) on the server/runtime side, routes for URL mapping in the browser, and UI bundles for React screens.
-The desktop app and PWA install package versions from bundled assets or synced updates, then activate a version per data context (personal space or group).
+The desktop app and PWA install package versions from bundled assets or synced updates, then each device chooses which version to run within a group (or personal space), using group-level defaults on IPackage when the device has no override.

 At a high level, a package contributes: